The orienting response: a DBR-friendly explanation

 sudden surges of fear

-difficulty sleeping because your system won’t stand down.
+difficulty sleeping because your system does not fully stand down

-This isn’t weakness.
-It’s a nervous system that has been trained by experience to track for threats and danger.
+This is not weakness.
+It is a nervous system shaped by experience to track for danger.

-your nervous system writes a fast first draft: “danger”
+your nervous system writes a very fast first draft: danger

 DBR works right at that crossroads.